-Many businesses have started to include emojis in their email marketing campaigns, social media strategies, and new product rollouts.
+Many businesses have started to include emojis in their email marketing campaigns, social media strategies and new product rollouts.

-Dominos, for example, rolled out a "tweet-to-order" system for U.S. customers, which allows users to initiate a pizza order by texting a pizza emoji.
+Dominos, for example, rolled out a "tweet-to-order" system for US customers, which allows users to initiate a pizza order by texting a pizza emoji.

+Quick-serve restaurants aren’t the only ones incorporating the fun of an emoji language.
 FinTech company DailyPay has also taken up the use of emojis to make their product more relatable to the end user.
 DailyPay works with businesses to allow employees on-demand access to their earned but unpaid wages.
 With a simple emoji, employees can withdraw funds from their already worked hours before payday.

 DailyPay keeps a record of the most used emojis, which can also help them understand their consumers better - are users optimistic or pessimistic when using their application?

+Research from the Florida Institute of Technology showed that using emoticons in business-related emails can actually improve messaging.
 Feedback indicated that the end user thought the tone was less negative when paired with a smiley face.
 This finding can help customer service teams find more effective ways to communicate less than ideal feedback with customers.

-Key takeaway: Using emojis is a great way to communicate with one of the most prolific sources of consumerism - millennials and gen z.
-Using emojis for fast and useful service helps build an instant and compelling brand.
+Key takeaway: Using emojis is a great way to communicate with one of the most prolific sources of consumerism - Millennials and Gen Z. Using emojis for fast and useful service helps build an instant and compelling brand.

 Ask yourself these questions before diving into the branding.
-When done effectively emotional branding can propel your brand story to the next level.
+When done effectively, emotional branding can propel your brand story to the next level.